Dsusilo18/Chef-VM-Setup/README.md

 10. configure_chromium.rb
   - Configure Chromium to have all the settings, preferences, extensions, bookmarks and etc of an already existing Chromium.

+11. add_bookmarks.rb
+  - Allow the user to add attributes that will result in adding bookmarks in the vm.

+12. dependency.rb
+  - Checks unchecked attribute dependencies.

+13. file_management_recipe.rb
+  - Solely utilizes the file_management resource for testing purposes.

 ## Attributes:
 1. node['vm-setup']['user_name']
-  - The username for the user of the machine.
+  - The username for the user of the machine as a string.
 2. node['vm-setup']['user_pass']
-  - The password for the user of the machine in hash code.
+  - The password for the user of the machine in hash code string.
 3. node['vm-setup']['code_version']
-  - The vistual studio code version that is to be installed.
+  - The vistual studio code version that is to be installed as a string.
 3. node['vm-setup'][‘files_list’]
   - Contains all of the addresses of the files that were just remotely downloaded.
 4. node['vm-setup'][‘source_list’]